whitep4nth3r/thingoftheday/TUTORIAL.md

 ## Fetch the content

 ... see app.js

+mention about date - you can add a date field with type date to the content model - and sys.created and sys.updated are available - but as we're using GraphQL and creating a super speedy app we're skipping this and using firstPublishedAt.

 mention the access token is 'ok' to be exposed as it's read only on the CDA